 With our nonprofit partner Not For Sale we work toward co-creating a future without human trafficking — the fastest-growing illegal industry worldwide.
 We donate 2.5 percent of net sales of every bottle to Not For Sale, and we leverage our business as a tool to support economic, social and ecological sustainability.
 This holistic approach offers long-term support to vulnerable communities and survivors of trafficking; it also addresses the causes, by supporting growers’ livelihoods and helping them implement regenerative business practices.
 Economic instability — exacerbated by droughts and other global warming-induced crises — can create desperate conditions that increase vulnerability to trafficking.

 Our products and partnership are unique, but all companies have the potential to make a difference.
 If you want to succeed amid the growing climate crisis and have resources to run your company long term, focus on sustainability.
-A 2017 Nielsen survey, for example, found that 85 percent of millennial consumers expect companies to help the environment.
+Nielsen surveys, for example, found that millennial consumers expect companies to help the environment.

 Here are four things we’re doing at REBBL that could work for any company.